sergeiandreyev/riscv-nix/README.md

 ## Maintenance

 Run `niv update`.
 Manually packaged applications must be checked for updates manually.
+The pinned Rust nightly toolchain must be updated manually.
 Test with `nix-shell --pure`, because that's the one with pinned dependencies.
 TODO add automatic tests for the different applications.